Economic Conditions for Innovation: Private vs. Public Sector: Wages, Oil Prices and Government Policies Fuelling Innovation

 In line with our previous research and concerning literature we consider impact of relative prices of different factors of production and keep wages and price of oil as the two most relevant.
 Oil has clearly replaced coal as the most important source of energy while labour costs remain the single most important factor of production across industries.
 There is large body of literature relating wages of skilled and unskilled labour and innovation.
 It is clearly two-way street with high wages motivating innovation and innovation favouring high-skilled labour (\citealp{Bogliacino2018}, i.a.).
 In the light of our results somehow surprisingly the available literature considers energy prices as to have strong and positive effect on innovation. \cite{Popp2002} suggests the impact is so strong it can be advantageous for government to use market-based environmental policies to help ameliorate global warming with the help of price-induced technological change.
 In several sectors of economy (for a review see \citealp{Ruttan2001}) higher oil prices were found to lead to an increased innovation.
 Particularly in the automotive industry as it is an energy-intensive sector. \cite{Crabb2010} also suggest, however, a government intervention, this time based upon the premise of possible under-investment in private research and development given the relatively slow diffusion of knowledge in the sector combined with high effectiveness of carbon-based taxes in encouraging innovation among other things.
 Somehow opposite view can be found on European electricity industry where more deregulation namely in barriers of entry, public ownership and vertical integration seems to have positive impact on innovation activity \citep{Cambini2016}.

-As a measure of innovation activities, we utilize the size of investments to research and development.
+The innovation process can be divided into the R\&D stage and the commercialization stage (see e.g.\ \citealp{Zhang2019, Wang2020}).
+As a measure of innovation activities, we utilize the size of investments to R\&D as it can be directly attributed to the private or public sector.
 The investment is of course just the beginning of the innovation process but is a clear and universal indicator of its magnitude.
-On the other hand, measurable R\&D outputs such as the number of patents, the share of high-technology exports and the number of scientific publications relate only to specific fields and sectors. \cite{Holy2018e} investigate the relation between the inputs and outputs of the R\&D process and find that countries with higher GDP per capita may not necessarily produce more outputs in terms of the patent and citation counts, but are significantly more efficient in transforming the investments and the human capital into these outputs.
+On the other hand, measurable R\&D outputs such as the number of patents, the share of high-technology exports and the number of scientific publications relate only to specific industries and sectors. \cite{Savrul2015} and \cite{Baumann2016} study the link between the R\&D investment and the innovation performance. \cite{Holy2018e} investigate the relation between the inputs and outputs of the R\&D process and find that countries with higher GDP per capita may not necessarily produce more outputs in terms of the patent and citation counts, but are significantly more efficient in transforming the investments and the human capital into these outputs.